decentralized-storage/filecoin-alpha-cohort/requirements/phase1_submission.md

 **Target**: Web3 developers building privacy-sensitive applications

 **Approach**:
-- Build as optional extension to existing Synapse SDK
+- Build as unified `@keypo/synapse-sdk` package with Synapse bundled internally
-- Target developers already familiar with Filecoin or Synapse
+- Simplified API requiring only wallet and RPC URL
-- Focus on use cases impossible with current decentralized storage
+- Automatic smart contract deployment and NFT minting on every upload

 **Impact**: Enable privacy-sensitive applications to use Filecoin, expanding the ecosystem into regulated industries.